edthedev/edthedev.github.io/blog/openshift/cname.md

   9. Confirm that visiting `console.mydomain.com` gives you the (for the moment) expected `503 - Service Not Available` error.

+## Add the OpenShift route

-## Add the new domain name as a route in OpenShift
+Add the new domain name as a route in OpenShift

 1. In OpenShift, go to `Networking` -> `Routes`